 Fees represent earnings on the Housing Development Fund's loan servicing activities.
-Also included in this line item are fees earned in connection with the administration of the HUD Section 8 Rental Assistance Payment Program and the Low-Income Housing Tax Credit program.
-The increase in 2008 is primarily due to an increase in Low-Income Housing Tax Credit fees and an increase in service fees.
+Also included in this line item are fees earned in connection with the administration of the HAP Program and the Low-Income Housing Tax Credit program.
 The decrease in 2009 is primarily related to a decrease in Low-Income Housing Tax Credit fees and a decrease in servicing fees.
-The increase in 2010 is primarily related to an increase in Low-Income Housing Tax Credit fees and a decrease in servicing fees.
-The increase in 2010 is primarily related to an increase in Low-Income Housing Tax Credit fees and a decrease in servicing fees.
+The increase in 2010 is primarily related to an increase in Low-Income Housing Tax Credit fees and an increase in servicing fees.
 The decrease in 2011 is primarily due to a decrease in Low-Income Housing Tax Credit fees and a decrease in fees earned in the HAP Program.
+The increase in 2012 is primarily due to an increase in Low-Income Housing Tax Credit fees, a decrease in fees earned in the HAP Program and a decrease in servicing fees.
 HUD is in the process of rebidding the contracts under which the Housing Development Fund currently administers the HAP Program.
 If the Housing Development Fund is not the winning bidder pursuant to such process, it will no longer receive fee income for this function.
-Currently, such fee income is approximately \$2,000,000 annually.
+Currently, such fee income is approximately \$1,500,000 annually.
 The Housing Development Fund does not expect the loss of such fee, if any, to impair its administration of the Housing Finance Program.

 Other Revenues consist primarily of rental income from the Housing Development Fund's building and to a lesser extent net gains on the sale of foreclosed properties.
 The increase in 2009 is due to an increase in rental income.
 The increase in 2010 is primarily related to the receipt of Neighborhood Stabilization Program administrative fees for assistance provided to the State of West Virginia.
 The decrease in 2011 was primarily due to the reclassification of Neighborhood Stabilization Program administrative fees.
 These fees were recorded as Other revenues in fiscal year 2010 and recorded as Administrative expenses, net in fiscal year 2011.
+The increase in 2012 is due to an increase in rental income.